 - The interaction of soil health, cover crops and livestock was demonstrated through on farm projects.
 Field days were hosted by NDSU extension agents to teach sustainability with a soil and livestock aspect.

 - Evaluation of these outcomes will be via NCR SARE PDP evaluations.
 Evaluations will also identify strengths and weaknesses in program delivery and collaborations.

 - Travel and mini grant support for NDSU/tribal educators and farmers was used for providing educational programs about sustainability with livestock for meat production and crop production integration.

 4) Beginning Farmers and Ranchers — regional training initiative

-· Increase profitability and knowledge of beginning farmers and ranchers.
-Program
+- Increase profitability and knowledge of beginning farmers and ranchers.
+Program knowledge increased in participants.

-· Evaluation of these outcomes will be via surveys held at workshops and via follow-up
+· Evaluation of these outcomes were held via surveys held at workshops and via follow-up meetings